 New Futures partners with LAYC and other community organizations, such as Covenant House and For the Love of Children.
 The community organizations nominate youth for the New Futures Scholarship, while also mentoring, supporting and monitoring the young people throughout their post-secondary education.

-Through The Next Step and YouthBuild Public Charter schools, Upward Bound and its other educational and social programs, LAYC works with youth interested in continuing their education and helps them to obtain financial assistance necessary to pay for post-secondary education.
+Through The Next Step and YouthBuild Public Charter schools, College Access and its other educational and social programs, LAYC works with youth interested in continuing their education and helps them to obtain financial assistance necessary to pay for post-secondary education.

 How New Futures Works